 2.0 Scope

-2.1 This Technology Control Plan applies to all University of Wisconsin-Madison staff, departments, colleges, personnel, employees, contractors, post-docs and anyone else who has interaction with foreign staff/students or Export Controlled Material.
+2.1 This Technology Control Plan applies to all University of Wisconsin-Madison staff, departments, colleges, personnel, employees, contractors, post-docs and anyone else who has interaction, access, or use with foreign staff/students or Export Controlled Material for the project

-2.2 This plan applies to all activities at the University of Wisconsin-Madison that involve information transfer to foreign entities not specifically identified as Fundamental Research, Public Domain, Education or Employment exceptions(as defined in Appendix B).

-2.3 Disclosure of information to Foreign Persons/Entities, whether within the United States or abroad, is considered an export of information under 22 CFR§ 120-130 and/or 15 CFR§ 734.
+2.2 Disclosure of information to Foreign Persons/Entities, whether within the United States or abroad, is considered an export of information under 22 CFR§ 120-130 and/or 15 CFR§ 734.
 Some of this information may require an export license in order to transmit it to a Foreign Person/Entity.